microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 Any resource declaration will have an associated `HLSLResourceClassAttr` attribute on the `VarDecl`, from which we can determine the resource class, which is sufficient to determine the expected register type.
-Any other potentially valid but mismatching register type (among 't', 'u', 'b', 's', 'c', or 'i') will result in `err_hlsl_mismatching_register_type_and_resource_type`.
+Any other mismatching register type
+(among 't', 'u', 'b', 's', 'c', or 'i') will result in `err_hlsl_mismatching_register_type_and_resource_type`.
 The recommended register type will be suggested in the diagnostic.
-Any other invalid register type will emit `err_hlsl_unsupported_register_type_and_resource_type`.
 Alternatively, using `cbuffer` or `tbuffer` is represented as an `HLSLBufferDecl` object.
 This object will have a helper function `IsCBuffer()` to help determine what type of resource it is, and from this function we can determine